ardatan/graphql-tools/website/docs/stitch-type-merging.md

     Product: {
       selectionSet: '{ id price weight }',
       fieldName: '_entities',
-      key: ({ id, price, weight }) => ({ id, price, weight, __typename: 'Product' }),
+      key: ({ id, price, weight }) => ({ __typename: 'Product', id, price, weight }),
       argsFromKeys: (representations) => ({ representations }),
     }
   }
 }
 ```

-Additionally, the Federation `@requires` directive format is supported as an alias of the type merging counterpart.
+The Federation `@requires(fields: "first second")` directive is supported as an alias of the type merging counterpart.
 Other Federation directives are ignored as their behaviors are implicit within type merging:

-- `@key`: type merging is fully distributed with no concept of an "origin" service for a type.
-Required field selections will be resolved from any number of services guided entirely by availability.
+- `@key`: type merging is fully decentralized with no concept of an "origin" service.
+Required field selections are resolved from any number of services guided entirely by availability.
 - `@external`: type merging expects that types only implement fields they provide.
-- `@provides`: type merging selects as many fields as possible from as few services as possible.
-Sub-objects available within a visited service will automatically be selected.
+- `@provides`: type merging automatically selects as many requested fields as possible from as few services as possible.
+Sub-objects available within a visited service are automatically selected.

 ## Custom merge resolvers